iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/resources.rst

   project within the `Nordic e-Infrastructure Collaboration <https://neic.no/>`__ that provides training courses and workshops in scientific programming and computing.
 This course provides a good introduction to using GitHub (and git) without the command line tools.
+- `Oh My Git! <https://ohmygit.org/>`__: An open source game about learning git - similar to learn git branching above, but presented in a gameified format to help you learn + understand the commands and concepts surrounding git.

 other resources
 ----------------